 Merton Energy Matters

-The Centre for Sustainable Energy (CSE) developed engaging resources for use in schools across Merton.
+Through this project, the Centre for Sustainable Energy (CSE) developed engaging learning modules and resources for use in schools across Merton.
 They cover key topics like fuel poverty, energy, and the climate crisis, and highlight how to save energy and money, instilling useful habits for now and in the future.
-The learning materials have now been made publicly available, they are free to use and fully editable.

-The pilot Energy Matters programme
+The Energy Matters programme

 In 2022, CSE worked with four primary schools in Merton to co-design the Energy Matters module and teaching materials.
-Teachers were trained up on key climate change and energy topics to deliver the module across Early Years, Key Stages 1 and 2 in the Summer 2022 term.
+Teachers were trained on key climate change and energy topics to deliver the module across Early Years, Key Stages 1 and 2 in the Summer 2022 term.

-To share learning with the pupil’s families, each school set up an ‘Energy Café’, which ran in partnership with local energy advice provider CREW Energy.
+To share learning with the pupils’ families, each school set up an Energy Cafe, which ran in partnership with local energy advice provider CREW Energy.
 The cafes allowed families to get local advice and support on their energy bills.

 Here are some of the key outcomes of the pilot programme: